jonasjahnsson/jonasjahnsson/content/about/index.md

 ## Let’s Build the Future Together

-I’m eager to continue contributing to the Web3 ecosystem, whether through growth strategies, community building, or developing the tools that enable the next wave of innovation.
+I’m eager to continue contributing to the ecosystem, whether through growth strategies, community building, or developing the tools that enable the next wave of innovation.
 If you’re looking for someone who thrives on experimentation, brings a builder’s mindset, and has a deep love for decentralized technologies, let’s connect.

-The future of Web3 is being written right now — and I’d love to be part of the story.
+The future of Web3 is being written right now — and I want nothing more than support the future of the open internet.